zuozhenggh/learning-library/developer-library/multicloud/verrazzano/access-application/access-application.md

    ![Advanced](images/3.png " ")

 4. Select *Proceed to bobs-books.bobs-books.
 EXTERNAL_IP .nip.io(unsafe)* to access the application.
-If you are the not getthing this option for proceed, just type *thisisunsafe* without any space.
-Do the same for opening other URLs of Bobby's Books application.
+If you are the not getting this option for proceed, just type *thisisunsafe* without any space anywhere inside this chrome browser window.
+As you are typing in the chrome browser window, you can't see it, but as soon as you finish typing *thisisunsafe*, you can see application page immediately.

    ![Unsafe access](images/4.png " ")